hangjoni/nlp/README.md

 - pick one dataset, maybe Twitter dataset and try different methods with it
 - Try ULMFit
+- play with [this gensim-based movie genre plot project](https://github.com/RaRe-Technologies/movie-plots-by-genre) (comes with slides)
+- play with the Annotated Transformers

 # Today I learned